indigotech/taq-github-bot/src/data/local/github/tracks-react/track-2/steps/step-4.md

 - The `Steps to run and debug` section is usually filled with information about how to run your project, such as what commands should the developer use or which configurations should he/she turn on/off before executing your project.

 After that, open a pull request with these `README.md` changes.

+**PS:** an excellent README is that one document that is sufficient for any developer to be able run your project.